corsairmarks/more_standard_districts/mod/README.md

 * 3.1.0 Allow an uncapped amount of Research Labs to be built
     * Previous "per researcher" bonus from Research Labs is now part of a new building series (Planetary Archives)
     * All research-related automation plans are now overwritten to account for this new building
+* 4.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Use memory optimization feature for triggers
+    * Integrate underlying colony type changes
+    * Remove existing automation plans, replace with simplified versions (similar to how the base game simplified and refined its automation plans)
+    * Update overridden colony types to respect sector automation settings
+    * Commercial World colony designation now indicates that it improves the relevant trade district type

 ## Source Code